 - 1. The above recitals are accurate and constitute findings of this Commission. - 2.
 Site Description and Present Use.
-The project is located on the north side of Jessie Street at the intersection of Jessie and 4th Streets, Block 3705, Lot 004.
-The subject property is directly northeast of the Westfield Shopping Center and one block west of Yerba Buena Gardens and the Moscone Center.
-The subject lot is a square, corner lot with approximately 75 feet of frontage along both Jessie Street and 4th Street.
-The property is located within the C-3-R (Downtown - Retail) District with 160-S height and bulk district.
-The site is occupied by an eight-story hotel, doing business as the Mosser Hotel, as well as a ground floor restaurant doing business as The Keystone.
-Amenities include a meeting room and guest laundry facilities.
-There are 201 total rooms in the Mosser Hotel; 81 are classified as residential hotel rooms and 120 are classified as tourist hotel rooms.
-There are four permanent residents in the Mosser Hotel as of May 27, 2016.
-The Mosser Hotel is classified as a Category I (Significant building, no alterations) building pursuant to Article 11 of the Planning Code.
+The project is located on the south side of Bush Street between Grant Avenue and Mark Lane, Block 0287, Lot 020.
+The subject property is one block south of St. Mary's Square, and a half block east of the Chinatown gate.
+The subject lot is an irregularly shaped through lot, with 40 feet of frontage on Harlan Place and 20 feet of frontage on Bush Street.
+The property is located within the C-3-R (Downtown - Retail) District and 80-130-F height and bulk district.
+The site is occupied by a five-story hotel, doing business as the Hotel Des Arts, as well as a ground floor restaurant doing business as Bar Fluxus.
+Amenities include a ground floor lounge.
+There are 51 total rooms in the Mosser Hotel; 38 are classified as residential hotel rooms and 13 are classified as tourist hotel rooms.
+There is one permanent resident in the Mosser

+Hotel as of May 27, 2016.
+The project also includes the construction of one additional hotel room at the second floor in a space formerly occupied by the lobby.

 - 3. Surrounding Properties and Neighborhood.
-The project site is located at the intersection of Jessie and 4th Streets, approximately 2.5 blocks south of Union Square and one block east of Hallidie Plaza.
+The project site is located between Grant Avenue and Kearny Street in the Financial District, adjacent to the southeastern corner of Chinatown.
 The Project site is located in the C-3-R District, recognized as a regional center for shopping and direct consumer services.
 The District is well-served by City and regional transit, and the emphasis on pedestrian interest makes the district easily traversable on foot.
-The surrounding retail is primarily comprised of larger, national retailers and hotels.
-The surrounding properties are primarily located within the C-3 (Downtown) Zoning Districts. - 4.
+The surrounding retail is comprised of retail clothing stores, eating and drinking uses, and hotels, which are a mix of local businesses and formula retail.
+The surrounding properties are primarily located within the C-3 (Downtown) Zoning Districts, and the subject property is adjacent to the C-3-O (Downtown Office) District to the east. - 4.
 Project Description.
-The project proposes to convert 77 residential hotel rooms to tourist hotel rooms at the Mosser.
+The project proposes to convert 37 residential hotel rooms to tourist hotel rooms at the Hotel Des Arts.
 Under the Chapter 41 of the Administrative Code, the sponsor proposes the one-for-one replacement the residential hotel rooms at 361 Turk and 145 Leavenworth.
 The Planning Commission approved the project at 361 Turk and 145 Leavenworth on June 4, 2015 (Motion Nos.
 19411 and 19412, Case No. 2012.1531CX), which proposed two, eight-story residential buildings with 238 total group housing rooms over ground floor retail.
-The approved group housing project has not been built, and no permits have been filed to begin construction at the site.
-The proposed conversion does not include any physical alterations to the existing building.
+The approved group housing project has not been built and no permits have been filed to begin construction at the site.
+The proposed conversion does not include any exterior alterations to the existing building.
+The project also proposes the addition of one tourist hotel room within the existing building envelope on the second floor in an area formerly used as the lobby.

-In addition to the proposed conversions at the Mosser Hotel, the overall project includes the conversion of 137 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
+In addition to the proposed conversions at Hotel Des Arts, the overall project includes the conversion of 177 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
 The complete list of the properties included in the Permit to Convert Application is listed below.